yicenma/tswd-portfolio/critique-by-design.md

 * Labeling the number of the population for each year.
 * Changing it to a more trackable chart that allows the audience to easily detect the differences.
 * Labeling the number of the population for each year to make the graph clear.

+## Step five: Build your solution

+### Revision based on interview and self-critiques
+<div class="flourish-embed flourish-map" data-src="visualisation/12659259"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+<div class="flourish-embed flourish-chart" data-src="visualisation/12659307"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+There are many people that cannot afford healthy diets compared to other countries but it’s only a small portion of that country’s population, which is the contrast between the circle shape(size of population) and color.
+**Solution:** Choose one metric(percentages) for the visualization so it won’t confuse people.
+If we want to let more people have a healthy diet, we should encourage the governments to solve this problem and make sure more people can afford healthy diets.
+So the unaffordable percentage is a better choice for the audience.

+The legend shape size makes it the audience hard to compare each color.
+**Solution:** Use the sequential color legend to represent the percentage.
+Also, make it interactive so the audience can put the cursor on the region and it will display the percentage of a country’s population that cannot afford healthy diets.

+Hard to detect where are the 3 Billion population comes from by the graph.
+**Solution:** Change the title to more engaging to highlight the purpose - an unaffordable healthy diet crisis around the world.

+A low score on Intuitiveness and Perceptibility.
+**Solution:** Improve my intuitive visualization and make the visualization easier to understand.

+A low score on Engagement and Usefulness.
+**Solution:** Add a background image to illustrate the unhealthy diet crisis and change the visualization clear.

+The legend is unclear for viz1.
+**Solution:** Change the title of the legend to Unaffordable share of population by country.

+The other counties’ colors are not differentiable when the percentages are close for viz1.
+**Solution:** Make the graph interactive, so the audience can track the value of each country.

+Unclear region boundary and color.
+**Solution:** Make the visualization digitalize.
+Making a footnote of some data might not provide.

+No unit on the y-axis for viz2.
+**Solution:** Add the unit - million on the y-axis.

+Hard to know each year's population value.
+**Solution:** Label the number of the population for each year next to each point.

+Changing it to a more trackable chart allows the audience to easily detect the differences.
+**Solution:**  Substitute the bar chart with a line chart.

+### Revision based on in-class group discussion

+Maybe changes the background color to a lighter one for viz1.
+**Solution:** change the color to a lighter green.

+Perfect for both visualization.
+One thing that can improve is to take care of color blind people, maybe only change one color.
+**Solution:** change the light green to light blue.

+### Final Solution
+<div class="flourish-embed flourish-map" data-src="visualisation/12666705"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+<div class="flourish-embed flourish-chart" data-src="visualisation/12666702"><script src="https://public.flourish.studio/resources/embed.js"></script></div>